 Example 4.
-This example is taken from Birkes & Dodge [1993].
+This example is taken from Birker & Dodge [1993].
 The data set report birth rate and urban percentage for n = 14 countries in North and Central America.
 The data point 13 (corresponding to Trinidad-Tobago) stands far apart from the rest of the points.
-The possible effect on the measures of correlation and association is a low value of the statistics even if there is a very apparent association between variables.
-In fact, once the outlier is excluded from the data set, the p-values of all the coefficients decrease of a factor of ten.
-Actually, if the outlier is included, only coefficient r_4 is not significantly different from zero (at the 5% level or lower), whereas the p-values of the other statistics seem scarcely affected by the outlier.
-Rather than a defect, we consider this low resistance to the impact of outliers as a virtue that adds flexibility to the use of r_4 .
+The possible effect on the measures of correlation and association is a low value of the statistics even though there is a clear association between variables.
+Indeed, once the outlier is excluded from the data set, the p-values of all the coefficients decrease by a factor of ten.
+Actually, if the outlier is included, only coefficient $r_4$ is not significantly different from zero (at the 5% level or lower), whereas the p-values of the other statistics seem to be hardly affected by the outlier.
+Rather than a defect, we consider this low resistance to the impact of outliers as a virtue that adds flexibility to the use of $r_4$ .